alankrantas/micropython-BPIBIT/README.md

 * 'P' = Purple
 * '*' (asterisk) = black (off)

 Note: since the NeoPixel LEDs at full power can be very bright and hot (3 LEDs on my board are partially damaged because of this), <b>all led's light levels are greatly reduced under color codes</b>.
-You'll have to use <b>BPIBIT.led(r, g, b)</b> to set brighter light levels.
+You'll have to use <b>BPIBIT.led(index, r, g, b)</b> or <b>BPIBIT.ledAll(r, g, b)</b> to set brighter light levels.

 You can code the display pattern like